ossf/tac/process/templates/SIG_NAME_graduation_stage.md

   * Link to relevant documentation.

 ## SIG has met all Incubating requirements
-  * "link to Incubating PR"
+  * "link to Incubating PR if exists"

 ### Governance
 SIG must have documented project governance and be able to demonstrate that governance in action.